-The material covered in this chapter is presented in greater detail in the textbook by Kearns and Vazirani [20, Chap.
+The material covered in this chapter is presented in greater detail in the textbook by Kearns and Vazirani [21, Chap.
 6].
-Further details, including complete proofs and reductions showing cryptographic hardness of learning other concept classes such as finite automata appear in the original paper by Kearns and Valiant [19].
-The proof that the class of polynomial-size circuits cannot be PAC-learnt if one-way functions exist, even when membership queries are allowed, first appeared in the work of Goldreich et al. [14].
+Further details, including complete proofs and reductions showing cryptographic hardness of learning other concept classes such as finite automata appear in the original paper by Kearns and Valiant [20].
+The proof that the class of polynomial-size circuits cannot be PAC-learnt if one-way functions exist, even when membership queries are allowed (cf. Chap.
+6.1), first appeared in the work of Goldreich et al. [15].
 The assumption that one-way functions exist is much weaker than the discrete cube root assumption; indeed, it is hardly conceivable to have any cryptography at all if one-way functions don't exist.
 On the other hand, if the discrete cube root assumption were to be untrue, it would simply call into question the security of the RSA cryptosystem, but not rule out the existence of other kinds of cryptosystems.

-In general, making stronger assumptions leads to stronger hardness of PAClearning results.
-Recently, there has been work using different kinds of assumptions, not directly related to cryptography, to establish hardness of PAClearning of much smaller classes such as DNF [9, 8, 7].
-However, it is worth bearing in mind that not all of these assumptions have been as thoroughly tested; for example, recently Allen et al. [1] showed that one of the assumptions made by Daniely et al. [9] was in fact not true.
+In general, making stronger assumptions leads to stronger hardness of PAC-learning results.
+Recently, there has been work using different kinds of assumptions, not directly related to cryptography, to establish hardness of PAC-learning of much smaller classes such as DNF [10, 9, 8].
+However, it is worth bearing in mind that not all of these assumptions have been as thoroughly tested; for example, recently Allen et al. [1] showed that one of the assumptions made by Daniely et al. [10] was in fact not true.